hozwe/cordova-plugin-base64binary/README.md

 -----

-Some experimenal features:
+Some experimental features:
 * Send your image via tweet.
 * Send your image and or document via Gmail.
 * Open documents via Microsoft or a PDF, like, word processing application.
-* More to come or yet to be discoverd.
+* More to come or yet to be discovered.
 Stay tuned.

-> Compatiple files when decoding:
+> Compatible files when decoding:
 > PNG, JPG, MP3, PDF, MS WORD, TXT, HTML.

 The list will grow over time.
 Thank you for patience.